Disclosure: This article may contain affiliate links. Click here for more info.

 Garmin has been keeping very busy recently.
 We’ve seen a slew of new devices from the company including its latest fitness band called Vivosport.
 While slightly more expensive than Charge 2, it comes with some goodies you won’t find on Fitbit’s flagship device.
 This includes a waterproof wrapper and swim tracking, built-in GPS, all day stress tracking and the ability to count reps and sets in the gym.

 The only negative is the small screen, but that’s understandable considering the fitness band measures just 21mm in width and 10.9mm in thickness.
 Nevertheless, it feels great on your wrist, fitting very snuggly.

 This is probably the most feature packed fitness band you can buy right now.

-With the Alta HR, Fitbit has shown that it is possible to bring its Pure Pulse technology to a device this narrow.
-Until now, continuous heart-rate tracking has only been available in Fitbit’s larger wearables, but now the company has developed an all new smaller chip.
+With the Alta HR, Fitbit has shown that it is possible to shrink its Pure Pulse technology.
+Until now, continuous heart-rate tracking has only been available in Fitbit’s larger wearables.

-Unisex in design, Alta HR comes with everything you’ll find on Charge 2 apart from an altimeter for counting floors.
+Unisex in design, Alta HR comes with most things you’ll find on Charge 2 apart from an altimeter for counting floors and connected GPS.
 Fitbit has managed to squeeze all this into a device that measures just 15mm in width and weights only 15 grams!
 There is also a 1.4-inch screen which means you’re not tied into your smartphone for viewing the stats.

 This feature-packed device adds a GPS sensor to Garmin’s popular Vivosmart HR, additional running data and Garmin Move IQ auto activity detection.
 The addition of GPS allows users to track distance, time and pace more accurately, and now you can also view a map of your activity via Garmin Connect.